awookaze/OSProject1/report.md

 My first implementation used `read(0, buf, sizeof(buf))` to read entire chunks, but I ran into issues with partial inputs, especially when piping commands together.
 Switching to character-by-character reading was slower but more reliable.

-I thought about supporting quoted arguments (like `"hello world"`) but that seemed beyond what was needed.
+I thought about supporting quoted arguments (like `"hello world"`) but that seemed beyond what was required for.

 ### Key Challenges